It4innovations/hyperqueue/docs/jobs/resources.md

 ## Worker resources

-Each worker has one or mores resources attached.
+Each worker has one or more resources attached.
 Each resource is a **resource pool** identified by a name.
 A resource pool represents some resources provided by a worker; each task can then ask for a part of the resources contained in that pool.